open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 #### Dataset

-TODO full dataset from actual run + 3D slam hand-driven only dataset --> use the rviz odom as the dataset's gif?
+TODO full dataset from actual run + 3D slam hand-driven only dataset (note on missing due to bag, but live ok?) --> use the rviz odom as the dataset's gif?
-TODO the google maps overlay of the annotated intersections / waypoints (or just 3D map instead, no google?)

 #### Notes on 3D Mapping, Planning